axelarnetwork/axelarate-community/Exercises/exercise_1_btc_transfer_cli.md

   ```
   You can then copy the raw transaction and send it to bitcoin testnet with bitcoin's JSON-RPC API, or a web interface such as https://live.blockcypher.com/btc/pushtx/

-🛑 **IMPORTANT: Confirm the outpoint that returns the change (when in doubt, confirm all outpoints of this transaction)**
+🛑 **IMPORTANT: Confirm the outpoint that returns the change (when in doubt, try to confirm each outpoint of this transaction.
+Any outpoint that is not the change outpoint will immediately abort the confirmation.)**

 Without this step, other users of the testnet will be unable to withdraw their wrapped tokens.
 Be a good citizen and confirm the outpoints!